sdonovan001/container-magic/details/docker-pull/README.md

 * **Isolation:** Changes in one container do not affect other containers or the base image.
 * **Speed:** New containers can be launched almost instantly as they don't require copying entire images.
 * **Resource Efficiency:** Only the modified data is stored, saving disk space and I/O.

+### Efficient Updates and Rollbacks
+The layered structure facilitates incremental updates.
+When an image is updated, only the changed layers need to be downloaded, not the entire image.
+This also enables easy rollbacks to previous versions by simply pointing to an older set of layers.
+Overlay file systems simplify the management of image layers and container data, providing a robust and efficient mechanism for Docker to handle its core operations.